NETWAYS/ansible-collection-elasticstack/README.md

 * [Versions and upgrades](docs/upgrades.md), pinning versions and upgrading the stack

 Every role documents all of its variables in its own README, linked above.
 Those tables are generated from each role's `meta/argument_specs.yml`.
+Module documentation comes from the modules themselves and is read with `ansible-doc`.

 ## Using this collection